The SJ Brooks Scholarship is closed for 2021.

 Financial donations to the SJ Brooks Scholarship helped support a contributor to oversee the scholarship program and a committee to oversee the application process.

 A community organizer, experienced cyclist, and beloved by many, SJ was the founder of the Seattle chapter of Friends on Bikes, a social cycling group for BIPOC who are women, trans, femme, or non-binary.
 In August of 2018, SJ was scheduled to speak about FOB– as part of the queer people of color panel– at the RAR Summit.
 On May 19, 2018, SJ was fatally attacked by a cougar while biking in the wilderness with a friend outside of Seattle.
 SJ’s death was a massive loss to the cycling community.
 They were a positive light who worked tirelessly to create change.

 Apply to the SJ Brooks Scholarship

 Applications are closed!
-All applicants will be notified by the RAR Scholarship Committee no later than the week of November 8th.
+All applicants were notified by the RAR Scholarship Committee in mid-November.

 Who can apply to the SJ Brooks Scholarship?

 - This scholarship application is only open to BIPOC (Black, Indigenous, person of color) TWIG (Trans, Women, Intersex, Genderqueer) cyclists.
 All skill levels, abilities, and body sizes are encouraged to apply.

 - There are 25 questions for this application available in English and in Spanish.
 Most questions require short answers, multiple-choice, or checkbox responses.
 However, six questions (two are optional) need a paragraph response with a 250 word maximum.
 If writing is difficult, discourages you or you prefer other ways of communicating, the same long-answer questions are at the bottom of this application for you to upload your response with a video or audio file.